ayatokura/ai-openscale/cloud-release-notes.md

    For more information, see [Support for multiple machine learning engines](/docs/services/ai-openscale?topic=ai-openscale-fmrk-workaround-multmleng).

 - __*Internationalization Support*__: {{site.data.keyword.aios_short}} supports localized versions and includes processing data in supported languages.
-The {{site.data.keyword.aios_short}} user interface, documentation, and error messages are currently translated into the following languages:
+The {{site.data.keyword.aios_short}} user interface, documentation, and error messages are currently available in the following languages:
     - German
     - French
     - Italian